blakelucey/tic_tac_toe/README.md

 #### 1. Run this code in a jupyter notebook to play the game.
 #### 2. Player is X's, Computer is O's.
-#### 3. Enter a number between 1-9 to choose the space you which to draw your X.
+#### 3. Enter a number between 1-9 to choose the space you wish to draw your X.